Paul M. Angell Family Foundation

 • Regional focus on Latin America (Mexico, Costa Rica, Belize) and the Great Lakes

-Performing Arts The program supports classical music and theater through:
+Performing Arts The programme supports classical music and theatre through:

 • Professional performers